syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Auto-Hide-Window.md

 {% endtabs %}

-## Autohide interval
+## AutoHide interval

-By using the [AutoHideInterval](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~AutoHideInterval.html) property of DockingManager, we can delay the display of showing or hiding the autohide window.
+By using the [AutoHideInterval](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~AutoHideInterval.html) property of DockingManager, we can delay the display of showing or hiding the auto hide window.
 It's default value is `400` millisecond.

 {% tabs %}